surviveRuins/Horizon/README.md

 Monitor a live Certificate Transparency Stream for domain squatting attempts to detect phishing/impersonation of your root domain assets.

-Squatting/Impersonation of Domains by malicious third parties might trick users of the official domain and lead to phishing and credential theft.
+Squatting/Impersonation of Domains by malicious third parties can trick users of the official domain and lead to phishing and credential theft.

 ---

-Horizon operates on a best-effort model with the goal to give insight into the frequency of such attempts against popular domains and help anybody detect domain squatting attemtps
+Horizon operates on a best-effort model with the goal to give insight into the frequency of such attempts against popular domains and help anybody detect domain squatting attemtps.

 ## Install